Yiannis128/Yiannis128/articles/godot-asteroids-05.md

 panel in order to attach the script.

-Additionally, make sure to drag the HUD node to the main scene with the player ship in order for it to be used when playing the game.
+Additionally, make sure to drag the HUD node to the main scene with the player ship in order for it to be included in the level.

 ## Incrementing the Score Counter